-The property rental income earned during the year by the Group as lessor was $\pounds 5,369,739$ (2020: $\pounds 6,193,331$).
-With the exception of the CLR properties where the lessees have the right to exercise the put option as disclosed in note 3 and note 10, lessees do not have an option to purchase the property at the expiry of the lease period.
+The property rental income earned during the year by the Group as lessor was £3,966,866 (31 December 2022: £4,558,333).
+With the exception of the CLR, LBB and CNR properties where the lessees have the right to exercise the put option as disclosed in note 3 and note 10, lessees do not have an option to purchase the property at the expiry of the lease period.
+The risks in relation to the leases are discussed in the sensitivity analysis in note 6.